QichenW/MyRenderDocumentations/Lab2/README.md

     * **VectorCalculation.cpp** contains primitive Maths for vector and matrix calculation
     * **XformationHelper.cpp** contains Maths used in creating transformation matrices
   * **/src/draw/**
-    * **DrawPolygons.cpp** given the data after perspective transformation, do device transformation then scan conversion with Z-buffer algorithm to calculate the RGB value of each pixel, finally draw the polygons of all objects in the viewport with hidden surface removed
+    * **DrawPolygons.cpp** provides functions that given the data after perspective transformation, do device (viewport) transformation then scan conversion with Z-buffer algorithm to calculate the RGB value of each pixel, and finally draw the polygons of all objects in the viewport with hidden surfaces removed
   * **/src/data/**
     * **Pixel.cpp** provides instances that store RGB values of a pixel
     * **EdgeEntry.cpp** provides instances to be stored in the edge tables (xmin, ymax, slope)